-- The thyroid gland facilitates normal growth and maturation by maintaining a level of metabolism in the tissues that is optimal for their normal function. - The two major thyroid hormones are triiodothyronine (T_3 ; the most active form) and thyroxine (T_4). - Inadequate secretion of thyroid hormone (hypothyroidism) results in bradycardia, poor resistance to cold, and mental and physical slowing (in children, this can cause mental retardation and dwarfism). - Excess of thyroid hormones is secreted (hyperthyroidism), then tachycardia and cardiac arrhythmias, body wasting, nervousness, tremor, and excess heat production can occur.
+- The thyroid gland facilitates normal growth and maturation by maintaining a level of metabolism in the tissues that is optimal for their normal function. - The two major thyroid hormones are triiodothyronine (T_3 ; the most active form) and thyroxine (T_4). - Inadequate secretion of thyroid hormone (hypothyroidism) results in bradycardia, poor resistance to cold, and mental and physical slowing (in children, this can cause mental retardation and dwarfism). - Iodine deficiency remains the commonest cause of thyroid dysfunction worldwide, leading to enlarged and underactive thyroid gland while autoimmune thyroid disorders are more common in iodine-replete areas. - Excess of thyroid hormones is secreted (hyperthyroidism), then tachycardia and cardiac arrhythmias, body wasting, nervousness, tremor, and excess heat production can occur.

-Regulation of synthesis:
+• Regulation of synthesis: